ezsystems/commerce-documentation/docs/guide/templating/template_resolver.md

 # Template resolver

-## General

-Template resolver allows to **override** templates, e.g. to override e-shop templates in project bundles.
-It is another way how to override templates beside the default Symfony overriding functionality (<http://symfony.com/doc/current/book/templating.html#overriding-bundle-templates>).

-Moreover, a web-site redesign is an another case when template resolver could come useful.

-!!! note

-    The idea behind the template resolver came from old eZ Publish 4 times, when it was possible to override any template using [design combinations](https://doc.ez.no/eZ-Publish/Technical-manual/5.x/Concepts-and-basics/Designs/Design-combinations).
+Template resolver enables overriding templates.
+It is an alternative to the [Symfony override functionality](http://symfony.com/doc/current/book/templating.html#overriding-bundle-templates).

-Template resolver sequentially goes through all configured bundles and designs (if specified), looking for the requested template.
-At last, if the requested template still hasn't been found, template resolver takes this template or default one if the requested template doesn't exist.
+The template resolver goes through all configured bundles and designs (if specified), looking for the requested template.
+If it can't find the requested template, the template resolver takes this template or default one if the requested template doesn't exist.

 An override is activated by a template resolver configuration.
 You can configure: